 )

-Store the class order and weight enum with the state dictionary so inference code can rebuild the same head shape and preprocessing path.
+The checkpoint keeps the class order and weight enum name beside the state dictionary so later inference can rebuild the same head and preprocessing.

 Related: How to save and load a PyTorch model